Why Use Localization Services?

 According to CSA Research, a market research firm, 76% of international respondents prefer to buy from websites in their native language.

-The importance of that cannot be understated considering there are 4.7 billion internet (Statista) users worldwide and — get this — the U.S. is third in the world in terms of the percentage of the population with internet access.
+The importance of that cannot be understated considering there are 4.7 billion internet (Statista) users worldwide and — get this — Statista reports the U.S. isn’t even in the top 10 in the world in terms of the percentage of the population with internet access!

 Thus, there’s an enormous opportunity for companies who localize content to make it resonate with international audiences.